What are Processed Foods?

 Tribes that relied on maize (corn) had very earthbound spiritual practices and believed that their prayers and rituals could control the outcomes of their harvests.

 During the most recent 5,000 years of history (which is the definition of the modern world), Europeans and others began to drift from hunter-gatherers to largely agricultural and livestock-tending tribes in small cities.
-Alcohol-making processes, along with more elaborate food preparations such as baking, boiling and frying, were discovered. (appx 5th entire BCE)
+Alcohol-making processes, along with more elaborate food preparations such as baking, boiling and frying, were discovered (approximately 5th century BCE).

 Food preservation by processes such as smoking and pickling created longer shelf life foods.
 This was especially desirable when food was scarce, or for maintenance of food supplies during migrations.
 The first people to refine and granulate sugars in plants were the Indian people, dating as far back as the 4th century BC.